Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Introduction

 on the basis of thermodynamic considerations.
-Here, $S$ and $B$ denote the entropy per unit volume and the magnetic induction. $\phi_0$ is the flux unit $h/2e$ in superconductors, where $h$ and $e(>0)$ denote, respectively, the Planck constant and charge unit.
-Expression~\eqref{Fthstephen} shows that the thermal force is antiparallel to the gradient of temperature $T$, and thus, Stephen stated that the vortex is driven from the hotter to the colder region.
+Here, $S$ and $B$ denote the entropy per unit volume and the magnetic induction, respectively.
+The quantity $\phi_0=h/2e$ is the superconducting flux quantum, with $h$ the Planck constant and $e(>0)$ the elementary charge.
+Equation~\eqref{Fthstephen} shows that the thermal force is antiparallel to the gradient of temperature $T$, and thus, Stephen stated that the vortex is driven from the hotter to the colder region.
 Yntema wrote an equation similar to Eq.~\eqref{Fthstephen} in~\cite{yntema1967thermodynamics}.

+Thermoelectric effects, namely the Nernst and Ettingshausen effects, in vortex systems were also investigated experimentally in the same period~\cite{OtterSolomon66,solomonotter1967thermomagnetic,HUEBENER1967.947,SOLOMON1968293}.
+These early studies assumed that vortices move toward the lower-temperature region under a temperature gradient.

-In Stephen's paper, the coefficient $-\frac{\phi_0 S}{B}$, which appears in Eq.~\eqref{Fthstephen} , is explained as ``the entropy of unit length of a vortex line''.
+In Stephen's paper, the coefficient $-\frac{\phi_0 S}{B}$, which appears in Eq.~\eqref{Fthstephen}, is explained as ``the entropy of unit length of a vortex line''.
 However, it is not immediately evident how this can be related to what is currently known as ``the transport entropy'', as pointed out in~\cite{solomonotter1967thermomagnetic}.

-At the same time, the thermoelectric effects (the Nernst and Ettingshausen effects) in vortex systems were experimentally investigated~\cite{OtterSolomon66,solomonotter1967thermomagnetic,HUEBENER1967.947,SOLOMON1968293}.
-Those references from the 60s assumed that vortices move toward the lower-temperature region under a temperature gradient.
-Studies of similar systems continue to the present day in the context of thermoelectric effects in vortex liquids (E.g., \cite{Behnia_2023}).